-When planting belts or blocks of trees it is always advisable to use small plants - 2 year old transplants, 'undercuts' or whips - rather than larger standard trees which will often be slow to establish and particularly in exposed situations.
+All of these species have their place in the landscape but some should be used with caution in shelter planting.
+Beech and sycamore are very wind-hardy but both cast a dense shade which suppresses the shrub layer and ground flora leading in later years to tree belts with little low-level shelter and than larger standard trees which will often be slow to establish, particularly in exposed situations.
 Small plants are much cheaper and will usually overtake larger stock in a very few years.
 Shelter from the elements and protection from livestock and rabbits are often critical to success in the North Pennines as is weed control in the early years.
 Information on sources of detailed advice on tree planting techniques can be found at the end of this section.